-Shown below are various valuation results as of June 30, 2018 assuming alternate discount rates.
+The discount rate assumption is calculated as the sum of the assumed real rate of return and the assumed annual price inflation, currently 4.50 percent and 2.50 percent, respectively.
+Changing either the price inflation assumption or the real rate of return assumption will change the discount rate.
+The sensitivity of the valuation results to the discount rate assumption depends on which component of the discount rate is changed.
+Shown below are various valuation results as of June 30, 2019 assuming alternate discount rates by changing the two components independently.
 Results are shown using the current discount rate of 7.0 percent as well as alternate discount rates of 6.0 percent and 8.0 percent.
-The rates of 6.0 percent and 8.0 percent were selected since they illustrate the impact of a 1 percent increase or decrease to the 7.0 percent assumption.
-This analysis shows the potential plan impacts if the PERF were to realize investment returns of 6.0 percent or 8.0 percent over the long-term.
+The rates of 6.0 percent were selected since they illustrate the impact of a 1.0 percent increase or decrease to the 7.0 percent assumption.